Astrea-Stellarium-Labs/mc-texture-changes/README.md

 This script will automatically download the client.jar and find the changes in textures with the previous version of Minecraft when a new version is released.

+This is a up-to-date fork of [Kraineff's version](https://github.com/Kraineff/mc-texture-changes), who seems to have abandoned their version.

 ## How it works

 You go to the Minecraft Website and see that there is a new version was released.
 This means that in a few seconds all changes will be in the GitHub Repository.